h9lxyz/attribution.js/README.md

 - CC BY-NC-SA 4.0

 ## Use Cases
-- Photography portfolios or any other content which is shared with attribution requirements
+Artist portfolios shared with attribution requirements.